jonocarroll/wp_content/_drafts/2016-07-29-2016-australian-election-flexdashboard.md

 This year, with voting completed and counted (eventually) the Liberal/National Coalition held 76 seats and can govern in their own right.
 Given that electorates are defined to be of <a href="https://en.wikipedia.org/wiki/Redistribution_(election)#Australia" target="_blank">approximately equal population sizes</a>, this means that the majority of people voted for that party, right?
 Right?
 Let's see.

 In terms of open data, Australia doesn't do too bad.
-We have a few <a href="http://data.gov.au/" target="_blank">vastly underutilised resources</a> (building an R interface to that site is on my to-do list) and the Australian Electora
+We have a few <a href="http://data.gov.au/" target="_blank">vastly underutilised resources</a> such as data.gov.au (building an R interface to that site is on my to-do list), ANDS and the Australian Electoral Commission is one of the better agencies in terms of data availability.